sincereuk/docs/content/docs/workflows/managing.md

 corresponds to the pipeline-name as you defined it in your wercker.yml;

-Note that, when creating an application on the Wercker platform, a `build` Worfklow, which contains a Git hook and executes a pipeline called `build` will be automatically created.
+Note that, when creating an application on the Wercker platform, a `build` Worfklow, which contains a Git hook and executes a pipeline called `build`, will be automatically created.

 ### Updating Workflows

-You can see an overview of all your Workflows in your **application settings** -> **Workflows**.
+An overview of all your Workflows is available in your **application settings** -> **Workflows**.
 Selecting one Workflow allows you to edit its settings.

 #### Updating environment variables